ESSENTIALS OF DIAGNOSIS

 Hypocalcemia increases excitation of nerve and muscle cells, primarily affecting the neuromuscular and cardiovascular systems.
 Spasm of skeletal muscle causes cramps and tetany.
 Laryngospasm with stridor can obstruct the airway.
 Convulsions, perioral and peripheral paresthesias, and abdominal pain can develop.
 Classic physical findings include Chvostek sign (contraction of the facial muscle in response to tapping the facial nerve) and Trousseau sign (carpal spasm occurring with occlusion of the brachial artery by a blood pressure cuff).
 QT prolongation predisposes to ventricular arrhythmias.
 In chronic hypoparathyroidism, cataracts and calcification of basal ganglia may appear (see Chapter 26-13).

 Serum calcium concentration is low (less than 8.5 mg/dL [2.1 mmol/L]).
 In true hypocalcemia, the ionized serum calcium concentration is also low (less than 4.6 mg/dL [1.15 mmol/L]).
-Serum phosphate is usually elevated in hypoparathyroidism ...
+Serum phosphate is usually elevated ...